dads7202/assignment2/README.md

 - image_name: type of painting_index.type file such as genre_001.jpg <br>
 - url: the reference in each image. <br>

-Dataset in this assignment are `fine-art painting images` which classified into `5 categories`. <br>
+The dataset in this assignment are `fine-art painting images` which are classified into `5 categories`. <br>
 Total images are `1,106 images`, including,
 1. Genre Painting 223 images
 2. History Painting 210 images